bogaudio/BogaudioModules/README.md

 #### ARP

-A performance-oriented arpeggiator, where the arpeggiated notes come from polyphonic pitch and gate inputs (typically, these might come directly from Rack's MIDI-CV module, with the module's polyphony channels set to greater than 1).
-The pitch and gate inputs should have the same number of polyphony channels to avoid odd results.
+ARP is a performance-oriented arpeggiator, where the arpeggiated notes come from polyphonic pitch and gate inputs.
+It is designed to patched directly to Rack's MIDI-CV (with polyphony enabled) and be played with a MIDI keyboard.
+As below, it can be controlled by other modules as well, though this needs to be done carefully.

-When a gate goes high on a channel of the GATE input, the pitch of the corresponding channel from the V/OCT input is added as a note to the arpeggio.
-(So again, if ARP is patched to MIDI-CV, pressing a key on your controller adds a note to the arpeggio.)
+When a gate goes high on a poly channel of the GATE input, the pitch of the corresponding poly channel from the V/OCT input is added as a note to the arpeggio.
+(Thus, if ARP is patched to MIDI-CV, pressing a key on your MIDI controller adds a note to the arpeggio.)

 The arpeggio is played back under control of the input at CLOCK, which is required for the module to do anything, at the rate of one note per clock pulse.